 1 Billion Acres At Risk For Catastrophic Wildfires, U.S. Forest Service Warns

-The chief of the U.S. Forest Service is warning a billion acres of land across America are at risk of catastrophic wildfires like last fall's deadly Camp Fire that destroyed most of Paradise, Calif.
+The chief of the U.S. Forest Service is warning that a billion acres of land across America are at risk of catastrophic wildfires like last fall's deadly Camp Fire that destroyed most of Paradise, Calif.

-Heading into the summer, with smoke already drifting into the Northwest from wildfires in Alberta, Canada, the agency's chief Vicki Christiansen said wildfires are now a year-round phenomenon.
+As we head into summer, with smoke already drifting into the Northwest from wildfires in Alberta, Canada, Vicki Christiansen said wildfires are now a year-round phenomenon.
 She pointed to the hazardous conditions in forests that result from a history of suppression of wildfires, rampant home development in high-risk places and the changing climate.

 "When you look nationwide there's not any place that we're really at a fire season.
 Fire season is not an appropriate term anymore," Christiansen said in an interview with NPR at the agency's headquarters in Washington.